EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 # Interpreting Interpretability

 Recently, the artificial intelligence company Anthropic published a research paper in which they "map the mind" of a large language model (a NYTimes summary of it was written [here](https://www.nytimes.com/2024/05/21/technology/ai-language-models-anthropic.html)).
-There has been a lot of dicussion of the paper, a lot of it from a technical level, but also a lot of interest from a non-technical audience.
+There has been a lot of discussion of the paper, a lot of it from a technical level, but also a lot of interest from a non-technical audience.
 This makes sense, most of us have tried LLM like ChatGPT at this point (if not try Claude out [here](https://www.anthropic.com/claude)), and we've all heard the statements about the immense impact AI will have on our everyday lives.

 The goal of this blog post is to help as general an audience as possible to understand why we call large language models "black boxes", and why the work Anthropic presented in their paper is particularly interesting.
 There is no better way to make these systems worthy of trust than making them understood.